srohatgi/social/specs/roql.md

 ROQL
 ====
-Restful Object Query Language is an extensible domain framework.
-Out of the box, it extends the command line nature of the web to an OO oriented query language, and packages result objects in JSON.
+Restful Object Query Language is a library.
+Out of the box, it extends the pointer like command line nature of the web addresses to being an OO oriented query language.
+The library tries to do this extension in a way that appeals and appears as 'normal' to web programmers.

 KEYWORDS
 --------